chigkim/logic-accessibility/index.md

 If you find more issues, please [comment below](#disqus_thread).
 It will be added to the list when verified.

-Version: Logic Pro X 10.5
+Version: Logic Pro X 10.7

 ---

 ### Inconsistent status of Record enable in track header
 When you check record enable for an audio track, VO reports the status as checked depending on when the indicator is flashing.
 This causes VO to report sometimes checked sometimes unchecked even though the track is record enabled.
 If it's record enabled, VO should always report as checked.

+### Can't bring up track alternative popup menu after creating a new alternative
+If you 1) press VO+space on track alternative and choose new, 2) go back and press vo+space on the track alternative, it does not bring up the popup menu anymore.

 ### Cannot distinguish channel strip type
 In mixer, tracks header, and inspector, VO cannot tell if a channel strip is an instrument, aux, audio, and so on.
 VO users should hear their names along with their types when navigating across mixer/tracks area.